 Sensitive Potential Mitigation Measures Receptors Impacts •Good housekeeping (site clean-ups, use of disposal bins, etc.) will beimplemented on the site.
 In order to prevent the accidental release of hazardous materials (fuels, cleaning agents, etc.) during construction site activity, all hazardous materials will be stored within secondary containment designed to retain at least 110% of the storage contents.
 Temporary bunds for oil/diesel storage tanks will be used on the site during the construction phase of the project.
 Safe materials handling of all potentially hazardous materials will be emphasised to all construction personnel employed during this phase of the proposed development.
 The contractor's sanitary facilities will discharge into the existing combined sewer on Parkgate Street or as otherwise agreed with Dublin City Council.
 Land & Soils General Precautionary measures will be taken to contain any areas within the planning boundary at risk of contaminated run-off. •Potential pollutants shall be adequately secured against vandalism and will beprovided with proper containment according to the relevant codes of practice.
-Any spillages will be immediately contained, and contaminated soil shall beremoved from the proposed development and properly disposed of in anappropriately licensed facility; •Dust generation shall be kept to a minimum through the wetting down of haulroads as required and other dust suppression measures; •Any stockpiles of earthworks and site clearance material shall be stored onimpermeable surfaces and covered with appropriate materials; Silving and the structure of •Slit traps shall be placed in guilles to capture any excess slit in the run-offfrom working areas; • Soli and water pollution will be minimised by the implementation of goodnousekeeping (daily site clean-ups, use of disposal bins, asc.) and the properties storage and disposal of these substances and their containers as well asseed construction practices; and This CEMP includes and housekeeping and emergency response measures to be implemented during the construction phase of the project including actions for dealing with any potential pollution incidents in accordance with the following measures which are detailed in CIRIA Guidance 37: •Containment measures; •Emergency discharge routes; •List of appropriate equipment and clean-up materials; Maintenance schedule for equipment; •Details of trained staff, location and provision for 24-hour cover; •Details of staff responsibilities; •Notification procedures to inform the EPA or Environmental Department of the Dublin City Council; •Audit and review schedule; • Telephone numbers of statutory water consultees; and
+Any spillages will be immediately contained, and contaminated soil shall beremoved from the proposed development and properly disposed of in anappropriately licensed facility; •Dust generation shall be kept to a minimum through the wetting down of haulroads as required and other dust suppression measures; •Any stockpiles of earthworks and site clearance material shall be stored onimpermeable surfaces and covered with appropriate materials; •Silt traps shall be placed in gullies to capture any excess silt in the run-offfrom working areas; •Soil and water pollution will be minimised by the implementation of goodhousekeeping (daily site clean-ups, use of disposal bins, etc.) and the properuse, storage and disposal of these substances and their containers as well asgood construction practices; and This CEMP includes good housekeeping and emergency response measures to be implemented during the construction phase of the project, including actions for dealing with any potential pollution incidents, in accordance with the following measures which are detailed in CIRIA Guidance 37: •Containment measures; •Emergency discharge routes; •List of appropriate equipment and clean-up materials; Maintenance schedule for equipment; Details of trained staff, location and provision for 24 hour cover; Details of trained staff, location and provision for 24-hour cover; Details of staff responsibilities; • Notification procedures to inform the EPA or Environmental Department of the Dublin City Council; •Audit and review schedule; •Telephone numbers of statutory water consultees; and